Michelle Sheridan, Talent Development Manager at Urbint

-You might think giving positive feedback is as simple as saying “Good job”, but this misses an opportunity to dive into the valuable work that our colleagues are doing.
-Below are some tips on how to make your positive feedback count.
+We sometimes think that providing positive feedback is as simple as saying “Good job” to our colleague as we exit a meeting.
+However, by doing that, we miss an opportunity to really dive into what our colleagues are doing that makes their work valuable.
+Below are some tips on how to improve your communication skills to make your positive feedback count.

 You’ll often hear people fret about how to give negative feedback to a co-worker or direct report.
 But how often do you hear the question, “How should I deliver this positive feedback?”

-Structured positive feedback helps someone understand the impact of their behavior and increases the likelihood of them repeating those same successful behaviors.
-It promotes team morale, raises productivity and engagement, and helps people understand and develop their skills.
-This process has a net positive effect on your team, which in turn drives more impactful business results.
+Structured positive feedback allows a person to understand the impact of their behavior, and increases the likelihood of them repeating those same successful behaviors.
+It’s beneficial for company culture and it promotes team morale while increasing productivity and engagement, all while helping people understand and develop their skill set.
+This has a net positive effect on your team which in turn drives more impactful results.

 Giving positive feedback is an essential part of any organization's culture.
 Both manager-driven and peer to peer feedback facilitate a growth mindset by identifying successful efforts and actions rather than innate abilities.